Galvanic Corrosion: Protecting Luxury Leather Goods

 In a typical environment, completely preventing galvanic corrosion over the long term is challenging.
 However, through careful material selection (using noble and passive metals or alloys with similar potentials), protective coatings, and diligent maintenance (keeping the item dry and clean), the rate of corrosion can be slowed to a negligible level, ensuring the longevity of the hardware.

-Is solid brass or stainless steel a better choice for luxury hardware?
+Is solid brass or stainless steel a better choice for considered hardware?

 How do I know if my hardware is corroding?